hajonsoft/hajonsoft-tiger/SIGNUP.md

 - click project overview and change public facing name
 - Click overview and create an app, web app  and state at this page to copy the values into github YML
 - Setup github actions and deploy
+- Make sure the new web application is searchable by you as an admin somewhere as well as any custom website created for the client.
+TBD
 ```
 ### Setup github actions